LK4D4/lk4d4.darth.io/content/posts/bench.md

 }
 {{< /highlight >}}

-Now it's time to run our bechmarks, let's save them in files this time:
+Now it's time to run our bechmarks, let's save their results in files this time:

 ```
 go test -bench=. -benchmem bench_test.go > new.txt